 The construction of the Pistoia-Lucca-Pisa railway was considered one of the most significant developments in Tuscany in the last century.
 The construction work started in 1853 and lasted three years.
 Thanks to the construction of the station, Pieve a Nievole became a centre which attracted the inhabitants of surrounding municipalities.

-In the town it is worth visiting the Church of Santi Pietro Apostolo e Marco Evangelista, built in the 5th or 6th century, with a beautiful rough stone façade and a striking bell tower; then Villa Martini, the town hall and the ruins of the medieval forts.
+In the town, it's worth visiting the Church of Santi Pietro Apostolo e Marco Evangelista, built in the 5th or 6th century, with a beautiful rough stone façade and a striking bell tower.
+Don't miss Villa Martini, the town hall and the remains of the medieval forts.

 Not far from there, you'll find the incredible Fucecchio Marsh, one of the largest wetland areas in Italy, ideal for birdwatching and for lovers of hiking in unspoiled nature.

 The Valdinievole, a territory that extends between Lucca and Pistoia, boasts numerous spas that are renowned throughout the world.
 Montecatini Terme, for example, is easily accessible thanks to the presence of the railway station.
 Here, you will find elegant liberty-style spas, ideal for those looking for regenerating holidays, high quality hospitality and relaxation.